slint-ui/slint/docs/testing.md

 To run the test, you must make sure to first build the sixtyfps shared library:

 ```
-cargo build --lib -p sixtyfps-cpp --features testing && cargo test -p  test-driver-cpp --
+cargo build --lib -p slint-cpp --features testing && cargo test -p  test-driver-cpp --
 ```

-You can omit the first part that compiles sixtyfps-cpp if you only want to test the compiler and the runtime library is uptodate.
+You can omit the first part that compiles slint-cpp if you only want to test the compiler and the runtime library is uptodate.

 Note that there are also C++ unit tests that can be run by CMake